jackylimel/Dashboard/README.md

 ### Presentation

 Presentation is where the UI logic sits.
-It consists 2 parts:
+It consists of 2 parts:

 View — responsible for presenting data and interacting with user inputs.
 It’s implemented using UIView and UIViewController